 2. Stay in Compliance with the IRS

-By closing out your books at the end of every month, you’ll make tax season much easier.
-When your accountant needs it, you’ll have documentation about all of your income and expenses readily available to your accountant.
+By closing out your books at the end of every month, you’ll make tax season much easier as well.
+You’ll have documentation about all of your income and expenses readily available to your accountant, which can save a lot of time.

 3. Actionable, Real-Time Information about Your Business

-As you grow your small business, one of the most important factors affecting your success is your agility - your ability to react to changing business conditions in real time to maximize your profit and efficiency.
+As you grow your small business, one of the most important factors affecting your success is your agility, or your ability to react to changing business conditions in real time, to maximize your profit and efficiency.
 Closing out your books each month gives you a huge advantage in the agility department.

 If you do decide to close out your books each month, at minimum, you’ll be gathering information for two reports: your balance sheet and income statement.